jamonholmgren/ProMotion/README.md

 ```

 Run `rake`.
-You should now see a screen with a navigation bar like the image below.
+You should now see the simulator open with your home screen and a navigation bar like the image below.
 Congrats!

 ![ProMotion Home Screen](http://clearsightstudio.github.com/ProMotion/img/ProMotion/home-screen.png)